Online Resource for CPP Disability Participants in 2023

 Utilizing the official documents Below are copies.

-There is always a 90-day appeal period.
+You always have 90 days to file an appeal.
 This is as of the day you received the rejection.
 Or, as soon as you learn about it

 Get legal counsel right away.
 You may ask for more time.
-However, you must act quickly.
+But you must act quickly.
 You must also have a compelling reason for missing the deadline.

 It is a special CPP disability court.